 pH issues or nutrient lockout

 pH related nutrient blocking (nutrient lockout) occurs if the pH level in your soil is either too high or too low.
-When pH levels are not in the right range it prevents your plants from absorbing its nutrients and eventually causes excess nutrients and salts to build up in the soil.
-Before this problem becomes serious your leaves will begin to turn yellow, so catch this early and you can fix it.
+When pH levels are not in the right range it prevents your plants from absorbing its nutrients and causes excess nutrients and salts to build up in the soil.
+Before this problem becomes serious your leaves will begin to turn yellow, due to the fact nitrogen is not available during the lock out, so catch this early and you can fix it.

 What to look for: